onumtiger/MemeGenerator/finalproject/project_README.md

      - fileFormat: one or multiple (separated by the '|' character) file extensions, only return memes that are of these file types
      - maxImages: only return the first x matching memes

+## Other Notes

+- The sorting / filtering feature within the Slide Show / Single View will rearrange the memes list around the current one.
+In other words, you will stay on the current meme but the links to the next and previous one will change.
+Only if the current meme is not in the new filtered selection, another meme will be displayed immediately.
+So no immediately visible change in the Slide Show after sorting is not an indicator that something went wrong.